mla/text-forge/README.md

 The $self variable is available within all templates, and is a reference to the Text::Forge instance that is generating the document.
-This allows subclasses to provide customization and context to the templates.
+This allows subclasses to provide customization and context to templates.

+Anything printed to standard output (STDOUT) becomes part of the template.

+Any errors in compiling or executing a template raises an exception.
+Errors should correctly reference the template line causing the problem.

 If a block is followed solely by whitespace up to the next newline, that whitespace (including the newline) will be suppressed from the output.
 If you really want a newline, add another newline after the block.
 The idea is that the blocks themselves shouldn't affect the formatting.

-Anything printed to standard output (STDOUT) becomes part of the template.

-Any errors in compiling or executing a template raises an exception.
-Errors should correctly reference the template line causing the problem.

 # METHODS